AguaClara/UASB/Example.md

 - Why do we use GitHub?

   - Git and GitHub have collaborative tools similar to those of Google Drive, but also support editing Markdown files.
 Markdown files are very powerful in that you can run Python code within research reports, something that Google Drive doesn't offer.
 Furthermore, Atom Teletype provides the same real-time editing that Google Drive offers, if you need to work on something with your teammates at the same time.

+### Test Test Branchy Branch
+henlo, I am branch that will one day be a master.